Are you digital providing marketing services? Is usability and ADA compliance part of your auditing process?

 When providing content marketing services, create logical content structure and use the clearest and simplest language (ideally, matching lower secondary education level) to make sure your content is accessible to people with dyslexia or cognitive disabilities.
 It also makes it easier for screen reader users to comprehend your text.

 When providing social media services, make sure to always provide clear captions for every video or image you upload to Twitter or Facebook.
 Also, use accessible hashtags, i.e. capitalize each word in the hashtag (for screen readers to interpret hashtags as intended)

 Keep It Responsive

+When starting a website, choose a website builder that helps you create a responsive design.
 When creating a usability audit, make sure you include the cross-device and assistive technology report.

 Use your clients’ analytics to keep an eye on your users and which devices they are using to engage with your site.
 Using Finteza, you can narrow down any site audience data to any screen resolution and identify possible usability issues:

 [Reviewing your sales funnel on Finteza, you can identify which step is losing your videos, so you can take a closer look]

 Let your clients’ users tell you if they are experiencing any problems.
 Make sure you choose diverse methods allowing people with any disability types to choose one that works better for them.